DonorDrive/PublicAPI/README.md

 |```/api/teams/{teamID}/participants```|An Array of Participants associated to the Team (To find ```{teamID}```, visit your Team's Fundraising Page.
 Look for the ```&teamID=``` URL parameter.)|

 ### Teams
-Teams participating in an active Registration Event
+Teams participating in an active Participant Event

 #### Fields